elegant-scipy/elegant-scipy/sphinx/content/ch6.md

 Ls = Ds - Cs
 ```

-Now we want to get the processing depth.
+Now we want to get the *processing depth*.
 Remember that getting the
 pseudo-inverse of the Laplacian matrix is out of the question, because it will
 be a dense matrix (the inverse of a sparse matrix is not generally sparse
 itself).
 However, we were actually using the pseudo-inverse to compute a